johnfr15/lib-web3/AMM/SushiSwapV3/README.md

 `amountOut`: The amount of exact token (out token) to be received by swapping the other one **(in token)**

-`network (optional)`: The network we want to use the AMM it is set by default to **testnet**
+`chain`: The chain's name to operate the swap

 `slipage (optional)`: The slipage tolerance will protect us from *price movement* during the validation of the block.
 It is set by default to **0.5%** of slipage tolerance.
 [What is slipage ?](https://support.uniswap.org/hc/en-us/articles/8643879653261-What-is-Price-Slippage-)

-`priceImpact (optional)`: The maximum impact tolerance accepted by our swap.
-[What is price impact ?](https://support.uniswap.org/hc/en-us/articles/8671539602317-What-is-Price-Impact-#:~:text=Price%20Impact%20is%20the%20change,size%20of%20the%20liquidity%20pool.)

-`deadlineMinutes (optional)`: The deadline for the swap in minutes.
+`deadline (optional)`: The deadline for the tx to be valided in unix time.

 ### Add liquidity